Exploring Plum Island: A Comprehensive City Guide

 Plum Island Beach:

-The obvious starting point for any nature lover is the pristine Plum Island Beach.
-Miles of golden sands offer a perfect setting for a leisurely stroll, beachcombing, or simply soaking up the sun.
+The pristine Plum Island Beach is the obvious starting point for any nature lover.
+Miles of golden sands offer a perfect setting for a stroll, beachcombing, or simply soaking up the sun.
 With panoramic views of the Atlantic Ocean, it's a serene escape that captures the essence of Plum Island's coastal charm.

 Parker River National Wildlife Refuge: